csc-training/openmp-offload/docs/03-offload-basics.md

     - number of teams is implementation dependent
 - Initially, single thread per team runs the following structured block
 - No synchronization between teams is possible
-- Probable mapping: each team runs within a streaming multiprocessor
+- Probable mapping: team corresponds to a "thread block" / "workgroup" and runs within streaming multiprocessor / compute unit

 # Creating threads within a team